 Restorative yoga is a calming practice that relies on blocks, straps, sandbags, bolsters and blankets to create a passive release of mind and body.
 It’s all about the prop usage.
 Restorative yoga evolved from the teachings of B.K.S Iyengar who sought out the healing properties of yoga after experiencing a series of illnesses during childhood.

 As the name suggests, restorative yoga brings our body into a state of healing or restoration.
-In simple terms, we can view our nervous system in two different modes: One mode is our ‘fight or flight‘ mode, which is constantly stimulated in the modern world.
-The other is a calming state —When our nervous system registers safety, it kicks off all sorts of healing processes within our body.
+In simple terms, we can view our nervous system in two different modes: One mode is our ‘fight or flight‘ mode, which is constantly stimulated in the modern world and the other is a calming state.
+When our nervous system registers safety, it kicks off all sorts of healing processes within our body.
 Restorative yoga helps to bring us into that state of balance without any active stretch or engagements in the body.

 Traits of Restorative Yoga